 So buyers converting to HD beware all may not be what it seems on the label regardless of what video store you may shop at.......

-The second time there was the sound of someone laughing at the other end.
-The woman looked anxiously out of her window before several women, who were wearing revealing lingerie with stockings and long boots, appeared at the window and then inside
+time there was the sound of someone laughing at the other end.
+The woman looked anxiously out of her window before several women, who were wearing revealing lingerie with stockings and long boots, appeared at the window and then inside the house.
+The

-the house.
-The women were shown dragging the other woman through the house who then adopted a series of poses, some sexual, alone and with the other women.
-During the course of the video, the woman looked visibly distressed and several times the
+women were shown dragging the other woman through the house who then adopted a series of poses, some sexual, alone and with the other women.
+During the course of the video, the woman looked visibly distressed and several times the position of her

 Agent Provocateur Ltd did not respond to the ASA's enquiries.